WhiteElephant-abc/datapack/Lucky-Block-Island/README.md

 ## How to Play

-- Please **make sure** to add the data pack when creating the world, otherwise the data pack will not run.
+- Please **make sure** to add the data pack when creating the world and keep the world type as default, otherwise the data pack will not run.
 - In lower versions (below 1.18), the minimum building height of the Overworld is limited to Y=0 instead of Y=-64 updated in 1.18, and some special structures of the lucky block mod (such as wishing wells) cannot be fully generated.
 - If you encounter any problems, please click [here](https://github.com/WhiteElephant-abc/datapack/issues/new/choose) to report them.